gavinlyonsrepo/NOKIA5110_TEXT/README.md

 ![ pinout ](https://github.com/gavinlyonsrepo/NOKIA5110_TEXT/blob/master/extras/image/NOKIA_PINOUT.jpg)

-The LCD Vcc runs at 3.3V so you'll need to use level shifting/dropping  to use with safely with  5V microcontroller.
+The LCD Vcc runs at 3.3V.
+The signal lines run at 3.3V level so you'll need to use voltage level shifting/dropping to use with safely with  5V microcontroller.

 Fonts
 ---------------------------

 There are 8 fonts.
 By default only Font 1 is commented in and ready to go.
-So to use a non-default Font (2-8), two steps.
+So to use a non-default Font (2-8), two steps to complete

 1. Comment in the respective define at top of library header file NOKIA5110_TEXT.h in the FONT DEFINE SECTION.
 2. Call LCDFont function and pass it number of respective font.